 Schedule A Corp. and Part. - Alternative Minimum Tax Schedule B Corp. and Part. - Recapture of Credit Claimed in Excess, Tax Credits, and Other Payments and Withholdings Schedule B1 Corp. and Part.
-Credits for Purchase of Products Manufactured in Puerto Rico and Puerto Rican Agricultural Products Schedule C Corp. and Part. - Credit for Taxes Paid to the United States, its Possessions and Foreign Countries Schedule D Corp. and Part. - Gains or Losses from Sale or Exchange of Property
+Credits for Purchase of Products Manufactured in Puerto Rico and Puerto Rican Agricultural Products Schedule C Corp. and Part.
+Credit for Taxes Paid to the United States, its Possessions and Foreign Countries Schedule D Corp. and Part. - Gains and Losses from Sale or Exchange of Property Schedule E - Depreciation